simp/pupmod-simp-tpm/README.md

 8. Reboot into the normal tboot boot option
 9. Check the `tboot` fact for a measured launch: `puppet facts | grep measured_launch` or just run `txt-stat`

+#### Locking the kernel

+The `tpm::tboot` class will use the `yum::versionlock` define from the `voxpupuli/yum` module to make sure the version of the kernel that the tboot policy was created with doesn't get upgraded without the user knowing.
+To disable this, set the `tpm::tboot::lock_kernel_packages` parameter to `false`.

+This module does provide a script to upgrade the policy, though it shouldn't be run from Puppet.
+To update your verified launch policy, do the following steps:

+1. `yum update kernel`
+2. `grub2-mkconfig -o /etc/grub2.cfg`
+3. `sh /root/txt/txt/update_tboot_policy.sh <owner password>`

+And reboot!

 ## Reference

 Please refer to the inline documentation within each source file, or to the module's generated YARD documentation for reference material.